Methods of free probability: 9c. Linearization

 The free convolution operation is then linearized by this $R$-transform. \end{theorem}

 \begin{proof} This can be done by using the above results, in several steps, as follows:

-(1) According to Theorem 9.22, the operation $\mu\to f$ in Theorem 9.17 above linearizes the free convolution operation $\boxplus$.
+(1) According to Theorem 9.22, the operation $\mu\to f$ from Theorem 9.17 linearizes the free convolution operation $\boxplus$.
 We are therefore left with a computation inside $C^*(\mathbb N)$.
 To be more precise, consider a variable as in Theorem 9.17: